Skip to main content

 Audit time verification through attestation transparency

 Tinfoil implements audit time verification through attestation transparency.
-At boot time, both the confidential inference orchestrator and each model enclave perform the following attestation process:
+At boot time, both the confidential model router and each model enclave perform the following attestation process:

 1. Generate a user identity for ACME registration